OutSystems/docs-product/src/setup-maintain/setup/logging-db/configure-separate-db.md

 * This procedure is **optional**;
 * Applications will only log data to the new log database after their configurations are re-applied;
 * Existing log data will no longer be accessible unless it is explicitly copied to the new database tables (check the [Optional Tasks](<#optional-tasks>) section).
+* Run the configuration tool on the deployment controller server for each environment.
+For changes to the database, execute the deployment controller once.
+For changes to local configurations on the server, export the configuration file for all servers, and run it on each server.

 ## SQL Server